zhang373/zhang373.github.io/_pages/about.md

 # 🎖 Selected Honors and Awards
 - *2024.08* Post Graduate Studentship(PGS), the Hong Kong University of Science and Technology!
+- *2020 - 2024* Excellent Student Cadre in 2021, Outstanding Student in 2022 and 2023, Outstanding Graduate Student in 2024.
+All in Xi'an Jiaotong University!
 - *2023.05* Fung Scholar and Fung Scholarship (Together with World Level University Students like MIT), the University of Hong Kong!
 - *2023.05* First Prize of National University Student Mathematical Modeling Competition in Shaanxi Competition Region, Xi'an Jiaotong University!
 - *2021.09* Jianbing Alumni Inspirational Scholarship (Top 2 out of over 300 people), Xi'an Jiaotong University!